Struggling with a ribeye? Don’t know how to cut a whole ribeye into steaks? I’ve got it covered for you!

 A blunt knife will cause an uneven cut and probably tear the ribeye.
 You don’t want that.
 So, get your equipment ready.

 Get knives specifically made for cutting steaks.
 Usually, they’ll be a bit curved than the usual kitchen knives.

 Step-3: Do not place the meat on the cutting board the wrong way.
 Many people place the rack while keeping the fat side on top.
 It’s not a proper way to cut your steaks.
 The fat is harder and thus tougher than the meat to cut.

 That means you’ll need to apply more pressure on the fat.
 This can result in smashing the meat residing below.
 What I’m saying is fat side down.

-Now, place the toothpick from one edge on top of the ribeye and see how far it goes.
+Step-5: Now, place the toothpick from one edge on top of the ribeye and see how far it goes.
 Use your knife and make a cut there.
-You can’t cut one whole steak with one stroke.
-Use multiple strokes, and a perfect piece of steak will come out of the ribeye.

-Measure your steak and see if it fulfills your expectations.
+Step-7: Measure your steak and see if it fulfills your expectation.
 If it’s too thick or too thin, make necessary adjustments while cutting the next piece.
 Cut all pieces following the same way.